 - Realize how critical roles are within your customer service area – you need multiple people that can fulfill these roles.
 In agri-business offices, there always seems to be that one person that’s been there forever and knows how to keep all the moving parts moving.
 I’ll write another day as to the upside and downside of that situation.
 I know business is tight and we will always run lean on payroll as it is such a big expense.
 Just be careful if you have positions that are one deep and require vast amounts of head knowledge.
 At the start of this experience, we ran the mill with that one primary CSR.
 We did ok, but as this situation got worse, it took everyone in the office to jump in and help.
 However, with only one person that knew the job, it was difficult for people to support that one CSR.
 Have backups and make sure they are trained.

 - Get in front of customers and communicate – This experience was as difficult for customers as it was for us.
 They wanted to buy from us but it just got too difficult and unpredictable.
-Sales people, sales managers and plant managers all got in front of customers and were present in the mill as much as possible.
+Salespeople, sales managers, and plant managers all got in front of customers and were present in the mill as much as possible.
 We stayed readily available as much as possible.
-Calls were coming into the office and our cell phones on a rapid basis from customers, drivers and sales people in the field.
-They needed real time info on where and when their feed was going to be delivered.
-We let customers know what was going on, what our limitations were and how the progress was coming on getting a permanent fix to the problem.
+Calls were coming into the office and our cell phones on a rapid basis from customers, drivers, and salespeople in the field.
+They needed real-time info on where and when their feed was going to be delivered.
+We let customers know what was going on, what our limitations were, and how progress was coming on getting a permanent fix to the problem.
 During those 60-90 days, we certainly lost some business due to animals needing to eat and we weren’t able to deliver in time.
 However, the fact that customers could see we were doing everything possible and openly communicating, we were able to hold on to customers after the situation was resolved.

-Unfortunately, there was to be two days worse than this “day”.
+Unfortunately, there were to be two days worse than this “day”.
 More on those fun-filled experiences later.

 To Schedule a Free initial coaching session today, contact me directly at Greg@GregMartinelli.net